dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 # Analyze - Additional Files

-CG give additional way for developers to gather information and generate model based on them.
+CG gives additional way for developers to gather information and generate model based on them.
 When using generator you have special section named AdditionalFiles in your csproj

 ````xml
 <ItemGroup>